JiaxinLiCAS/UDALN_GRSL/README.md

 ## Directory structure
 <img src="./Imgs/Structure.png" width="200px"/>

 **Fig.2.** Directory structure.
-There are three folders and six .py files in UDALN-master.
+There are three folders and six .py files in UDALN_GRSL-master.

 ### checkpoints
 This folder is used to store the training results and a folder named `houston18_5_S1=0.001_20000_10000_S2=0.001_30000_20000_S3=6e-05_15000_5000` is given as a example.